Daryl Morey: Boston Celtics

-In 2002 Morey left EY-Parthenon to become senior vice president of operations for the Boston Celtics, with responsibility for setting ticket prices and developing analytical methods and technology to enhance basketball decisions related to the draft, trades, free agency, and advance scouting of opponents for the coaching staff.
+In 2002, Morey left EY-Parthenon to become senior vice president of operations for the Boston Celtics, with responsibility for setting ticket prices and developing analytical methods and technology to enhance basketball decisions related to the draft, trades, free agency, and advance scouting of opponents for the coaching staff.

 Houston Rockets

 Then-Houston Rockets owner Leslie Alexander named Morey the team's assistant general manager on April 3, 2006.
 Morey succeeded Carroll Dawson as general manager on May 10, 2007, following the Moreyball trend of integrating advanced statistical analysis with traditional qualitative scouting and basic statistics.
 Although several teams had previously hired executives with non-traditional basketball backgrounds, the Rockets were the first NBA team to hire such a general manager.
 In the fall of 2012, he and the Rockets acquired now-All-Star and 2017-18 league MVP James Harden via trade from the Oklahoma City Thunder.
 During Morey's tenure, the Rockets did not have a losing record and advanced to the playoffs 9 times, including to the Western Conference Finals in 2015 and 2018.
 He was also named the NBA Executive of the Year in 2018.

-On October 15, 2020, the Rockets announced that Morey would step down as general manager on November 1, 2020.
-He confirmed his departure in a full page ad in the Houston Chronicle on October 18, 2020.
+On October 15, 2020, the Rockets announced that Morey would step down as general manager on November 1.
+He confirmed his departure in a full-page ad in the Houston Chronicle on October 18.
 After Morey's departure, the Rockets would embark on a rebuild by trading away Russell Westbrook and James Harden.
-Morey's resignation made Donnie Nelson of the Dallas Mavericks the longest-tenured general manager in the NBA, as Presti was hired in June 2007, a month after Morey became the Rockets' GM.

 Philadelphia 76ers

 On November 2, 2020, the Philadelphia 76ers named Morey as president of basketball operations.

-Morey and the organization selected Tyrese Maxey with the 21st pick in the 2020 NBA Draft, acquired Seth Curry and Danny Green, and signed Dwight Howard in November 2020.

 On March 22, 2021, Morey said "3-pointers should be worth 2.5 points" and the court should be widened to make corner 3-pointers longer.

-On February 10, 2022, Morey and the 76ers traded for James Harden and Paul Millsap.
-They traded away a package including Ben Simmons, Seth Curry, Andre Drummond, the 76ers unprotected 2023 first round draft pick, and the 76ers 2027 first round draft pick, top-8 protected.
+On March 13, 2025, Morey revealed on Pablo S. Torre's podcast called "Pablo Torre Finds Out" that Morey and the 76ers did use AI to help make key team decisions and moves during the season.
+This led to derision by current and former players regarding the team and Morey's situation there.